ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 ### Customising panels

-The Chart Tool Panels can be reorganised using the `chartToolPanels.panels` grid option, and a tool panel can be opened when the chart is loaded using the `chartToolPanels.defaultToolPanel` grid option.
+The Chart Tool Panels can be reorganised using the `chartToolPanelsDef.panels` grid option, and a tool panel can be opened when the chart is loaded using the `chartToolPanelsDef.defaultToolPanel` grid option.

 Note that when the `chartToolPanels` grid option is used, the panels returned from `gridOptions.getChartToolbarItems(params)` are ignored.
-If `chartToolPanels` is set without `chartToolPanels.panels`, **all panels** will be shown regardless of the results of `gridOptions.getChartToolbarItems(params)`.
+If `chartToolPanelsDef` is defined without `chartToolPanelsDef.panels`, **all panels** will be shown regardless of the results of `gridOptions.getChartToolbarItems(params)`.

 The example below shows panels being reorganised with the `format` tool panel open by default: